Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/signwriting-ai-and-layered-stewardship/essay.md

 This position note clarifies how Sutton SignWriting infrastructure relates to sign-language AI, data governance, affected-community review, and technical stewardship.

+Status note: this entry states a stewardship and governance posture.
+It does not grant legal permission, dataset permission, deployment approval, or community approval for any specific AI system.

 Its purpose is practical:

 - prevent individual written signs from being treated as privately owned data objects without regard to their status as reusable linguistic forms
-- prevent encoding authority from being mistaken for language authority
+- prevent encoding stewardship from being mistaken for language authority
 - prevent AI datasets, signer media, corpora, dictionaries, and deployments from being collapsed into one generic data-governance problem

 SignWriting can clarify AI governance because it separates layers that are often collapsed: reusable written signs, authored passages, lexical records, curated corpora, signer media, dataset exports, encodings, and deployments.